Previous events

 203 Main Road in Waikouaiti

-Please join us to share your thoughts on the working draft of the Catchment Action Plan for Te Hakapupu/Pleasant River Restoration Project.
+The project team provided a project update and then shared the working draft Catchment Action Plan for Te Hakapupu/Pleasant River Restoration Project.

 • Whether the plan reflects your aspirations and priorities